DanHodges/TheologicalDictionary/Angels.md

 # Angels
-Definition of Angels coming soon.
+The definition of Angels is coming soon!